 - Assets held as tenants in common

-Some types of assets allow transfer on death (TOD) instructions, which provides protection and ensures your wishes are carried out as you see fit.
+Some types of assets allow transfer on death (TOD) instructions, which provide protection and ensure your wishes are carried out as you see fit.
 Accounts like retirement accounts or insurance policies that require you to designate a beneficiary do not need to be included in a will, as the beneficiary designation will control and ensure the funds are distributed.

 Generally, if you have a trust already in existence, or you are creating one along with your will, your attorney will draft a specific type of will that will allow your property to go into the trust if you so wish it.